kubos/kubos/docs/ecosystem/services/scheduler.rst

 is found at ``/home/system/etc/schedules/active``, which is a symlink to the actual active mode's directory.

-Schedules consists of many tasks, each of which has a scheduled execution time.
+Schedules consist of many tasks, each of which has a scheduled execution time.
 Tasks are loaded into the scheduler when the scheduler service starts, when a mode becomes active, or when a new task list is imported into the active mode.
-Any tasks configured with an execution ``delay`` will be scheduled for execution when their corresponding delay has passed.
-All other tasks configured with an execution ``time`` or ``period`` will be scheduled to run at their designated times.
+Any tasks configured with a ``delay`` will be scheduled for execution when their corresponding delay has passed.
+All other tasks configured with a ``time`` or ``period`` will be scheduled to run at their designated times.

 By default the scheduler comes with a single mode: ``safe``.
 This mode is reserved as a fallback and default operating mode.
 Additional modes can be created and made active